PPE Headquarters

 Do note, this is one view of many different lights on this industry.
 Regardless it is hard not to recognize this as an environment ripe for corruption and manipulation.

-Professional Ethics: Actual Accounts
+Professional Ethics: Actual accounts

 So with that industry in mind lets look at a few real life moral dilemmas.
 By the way these examples are not made up and have actually taken place - names have been changed.
 Take some time to discuss these examples in a group and have fun with the different perspectives.